populse/populse_mia/developer_doc/HowToRunMRIQC.md

 Following these instructions step-by-step: https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation

+# 6. Install Freesurfer (only tested outside the container)
+For Linux, following the instruction here : https://surfer.nmr.mgh.harvard.edu/fswiki//FS7_linux

+Easier to use the tar archive.

+Get the Freesurfer License here: https://surfer.nmr.mgh.harvard.edu/registration.html Copy the license received in the freesurfer folder.

-# 6. Your install is ready...
+# 7. Your install is ready...
-Launch MIA and configure libraries (AFNI, ANTS and FSL) in preferences.
+Launch MIA and configure libraries (AFNI, ANTS, Freesurfer and FSL) in preferences.
 Run the mia_processes.pipelines.preprocess.anat_mriqc_pipeline or mia_processes.pipelines.preprocess.bold_mriqc_pipeline on your file !